oktaytuncay/Kubernetes/kubernetes.md

 10.0.10.252   46m          1%     2108Mi          6%
 ```

-The above command provides the cpu and memory consumption of each of the nodes.
+The above command provides the CPU and memory consumption of each of the nodes.

 The following command can be used to view performance metrics for pods in Kubernetes.